 Song of Solomon, also known as Song of Songs of Solomon, Canticle and Canticle of Canticles, is a book of the Hebrew Bible.

-The Song of Songs is love poetry and celebrates the beauty of a wedding and the joy of love between man and woman.
+The Song of Songs of Solomon is love poetry and celebrates the beauty of a wedding and the joy of love between man and woman.
 In the ancient world all poetry was sung, and the Song is, in fact, the lyrics to a song collection.
 It was performed by singers consisting of a male lead, a female lead and a chorus.
 Song of Songs should probably be thought of as a concert piece created for an aristocratic audience in Solomon’s court.
 It is Solomon’s greatest song because it is about the love of Yahushua (the hebrew name of Jesus).

 So read The Song of Solomon by the wonderful Passion Translation and get into this love story.
 Creation is a love story and your life is to be a love story between you and Abba Father.
 Your life can never be complete until you draw near to Him.
 So come into His chambers, into the secret place, until your life becomes a true love story sealed with a kiss of worship.

 ● ● ● ● ● ● ●